 You can’t audit the Monero supply

 This is probably the most common point of FUD brought against Monero, and is caused by the complexity and nuance involved in understanding how supply audits work in cryptocurrencies.

 Monero’s supply can be easily audited by anyone running a Monero node, but this process does rely on the soundness of the

-This audit is possible because coinbase transactions (those transactions that are mining rewards in each block including issuance + transaction fees) are intentionally transparent and amounts of these outputs are not obfuscated in any way.
-Monero users running a node can simply validate these totals on-demand, and all node owners are constantly verifying the amounts in transactions via range proofs.
+A manual audit is possible because coinbase transactions (those transactions that are mining rewards in each block including issuance + transaction fees) are intentionally transparent and amounts of these outputs are not obfuscated in any way.
+Monero users running a node can simply validate these totals on-demand, and all node owners are constantly verifying the amounts in transactions via range-proofs.

 - Excellent and nuanced blog post on auditability in cryptocurrencies: